International Community Challenge Overview

 Conservators and cultural heritage professionals inherently care about sustainability - preservation of cultural heritage is linked to preservation of humanity and our planet.
 We have seen the positive impact we can have as a profession by coming together to engage and discuss with open minds the best routes to tackle the global challenges we face.
-Now, as we tackle one of the biggest health, economic and environmental crises of our time, what are we actually doing to be more sustainable?
+Now, as we take on one of the biggest environmental crises of our time, what are we actually doing to be more sustainable?
 How can we all engage in the climate agenda?